 Reported side effects and complications associated with LFT are rare.
 Side effects may include cataract and intraocular pressure (IOP) spike.

 While some floaters can be effectively treated, several floater types are difficult to treat and/or less likely to regress than others.
 To that end, it is necessary to first undergo an ophthalmic examination in order to determine your eligibility for laser floater treatment.

 Generally-speaking, if you suffer from persistent moving shadows in your vision due to vitreal condensations, fibers, strands, and/or clouds, you are a good candidate for laser floater treatment.
 A number of factors, such as age, onset of symptoms and floater characteristics, will also determine whether laser floater treatment is your best treatment option.

-If your floater symptoms came on very quickly then they may be associated with a posterior vitreous detachment (PVD), the characteristics of which can be effectively treated with laser floater removal.
+If your floater symptoms came on very quickly then they may be associated with a posterior vitreous detachment (PVD), the characteristics of which can be effectively treated with laser floater treatment.

-Large floaters with a soft border, situated away from the retina, are ideally suited to treatment with laser floater removal.
+Large floaters with a soft border, situated away from the retina, are ideally suited to treatment with laser floater treatment.